Doctor insights on:

 - Remedies for persistent upper abdominal pain

-- Home remedies for persistent upper abdominal discomfort
+- Home remedies for lower abdominal pain

 - Persistent upper abdominal pain